zkbeats/sn52-dojo-official/README.md

 By democratising the collection of human preference data, the Dojo Subnet not only addresses existing equity issues but also paves the way for more inclusive and ethical AI development.

-## Benefits to participants contributing through Dojo:
+## Benefits to participants contributing through Dojo

 - Open platform: Anyone capable can contribute, ensuring broad participation and diverse data collection.